frgomes/dtdparser/README.rst

 available by the original author, Ronald Bourret.
 Some minor changes were applied in order to compile properly on Java 5+ and produce pristine javadocs.

-Below you see an almost intact copy of the above webpage:
+Below you see a modified copy of the original project's webpage:

 DTD Parser